Universals

 The tempting reply here is, “Sure, the green apple does resemble our red apple, but not in the right way.
 If you stop building sets with the wrong kinds of resemblance, you won’t let non-red members into the set.”
 The problem with this reply is that the only way to stop these “bad” resemblances is to include in the set only things that are red.
 But remember, being red is what the Nominalist is trying to explain in the first place, and so we can’t use being red to guide set construction.
 To do so would be circular.

 A third objection arises when we consider the resemblance relation itself.
 Resemblance Nominalism cannot succeed without this relation; it bears most of the explanatory load.
 Discutibilmente, Poi, the position is committed to the existence of resemblance relations.
 This seems to generate a serious problem.
 Individuals resemble one another, Ovviamente, but resemblance itself is not an individual.
 Così, if the position is committed to resemblance relations, and if resemblance relations are not individuals, then it seems that Resemblance Nominalism is a misnomer.
 Upon close inspection, the position looks to be a kind of Realism.
-Suppose three things (UN, b, and c) resemble one another, and belong in the same set.
+Suppose three things (UN, b, e c) resemble one another, and belong in the same set.
 We have three individuals in this case, but what about the instances of resemblance that hold among those individuals?
 Are they the same kind of resemblance?
 They had better be, if the previous objection is to be avoided!
 Resemblance Nominalists, Poi, need to posit instances of, and kinds of, resemblance, all of which suggests we actually have a universal here—namely, the resemblance relation that holds between a and b, between b and c, and between a and c.
 If resemblance itself is a universal, Resemblance Nominalists are committed to at least one universal.
 Perhaps they should make life easier (if not simpler) and let them all in!

 The above objections have moved some Nominalists to develop alternative accounts.
 Many have turned to Trope Nominalism, which we will discuss next.
 Trope Nominalism is committed to a new kind of entity, tropes.
 This may seem surprising, since Nominalists insist on ontological simplicity.
 But while Nominalists allow only individuals into their ontology, this doesn’t preclude explanatory appeals to tropes.
 For tropes, as we will see, are a class of individuals.
 Perhaps with this innovation Nominalists will fare better.